Knowledge Center

 Does River offer an IRA?

 No. River is not an IRA custodian and cannot open a retirement account.
 They note in their documentation that they can onboard an underlying LLC or trust in a self-directed arrangement, but they do not offer a direct IRA product.
-Onramp offers Bitcoin IRAs with multi-institution custody architecture.
+Onramp offers Bitcoin IRAs with multi-institution custody architecture: Traditional, Roth, SEP, and Solo 401(k) structures are available.
+A Bitcoin IRA is included at no additional cost with Core and Private accounts.
+Finance tier clients can add a Bitcoin IRA for $100 per month.

 Does River offer Bitcoin-backed loans?